Xela3026/workflows-docs/docs/scheduled-events.md

 <CustomisableImage src="/img/scheduled-event-homepage.png" alt="Scheduled Events Homepage" width="700"/>

-The audits homepage will display all of your workspace's scheduled events.
+The scheduled events homepage will display all of your workspace's scheduled events.
 From left to right, the menu will display:
 - the duration until the event is activated
 - the name of the scheduled event
 - the ID of the scheduled event
 - the delete button

-To disable and delete an audit, click the delete button.
+To remove a scheduled event, click the delete button.
 A small menu will then appear where you need to type the word 'confirm'.
 Then click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">DELETE</Tag>.